 Pasika Ranaweera

-Pasika Ranaweera is currently awaiting his PhD viva in School of Computer Science, University College Dublin, Ireland.
-He is now employed as a post-doctoral researcher attached to the same school in UCD under NetSLAB.
-He obtained his Bachelor Degree in Electrical and Information Engineering in 2010 from University of Ruhuna, Sri Lanka and received the Lanekassen scholarship for pursuing the Master’s Degree in Information and Communication Technology (ICT) in 2013 from University of Agder, Norway.
-Pasika is focused on enhancing the security measures in light-weight virtualization deployments of Multi-access Edge Computing (MEC), while his main research focus is directed to service migration aspect of edge computing paradigms.
-His additional research directives extend to the areas of lightweight security protocols, 5G and MEC integration technologies (SDN, NFV, Blockchain), privacy preservation techniques and IoT security.
-In addition to the research work he serves as a reviewer for IEEE IoT journal, IEEE IoT Magazine, IEEE Communication Magazine, SN Computer Science, MDPI, and various IEEE hosted conferences and workshops under IEEE Communication Society (also a member of IEEE ComSoc).
+Pasika Ranaweera is an Assistant Professor in the School of Electrical and Electronic Engineering in University College Dublin from September 2023.
+He was a Post-Doctoral Researcher in the UCD School of Computer Science in 2023.
+He was the project manager of the CONFIDENTIAL-6G project, funded by the EU H2022-SNS grant id: 101096435, during this profession.
+He obtained his Bachelor’s degree in Electrical and Information Engineering from the Faculty of Engineering, University of Ruhuna, Sri Lanka, in 2010 with honors and received the Lanekassen scholarship for pursuing the Master’s Degree in Information and Communication Technology (ICT) in 2013 from the University of Agder, Norway.
+Pasika completed his Ph.D. from University College Dublin, Ireland, on improving the security of service migrations of MEC in 2023.
+Prior to his Ph.D., he served as a lecturer attached to the Department of Electrical and Information Engineering, Faculty of Engineering, University of Ruhuna, Sri Lanka, from 2014 to 2018.
+Pasika is experienced in conducting teaching/ instructing/ demonstration work at international universities (UCD-Ireland, BDIC-China).
+He is currently conducting collaborative research with researchers at IIT-India, the University of Oulu-Finland, and the University of Ruhuna-Sri Lanka.
+Pasika is focused on enhancing the security measures in 5G and beyond 5G mobile networks, while his main research focus is directed at Federated Learning-based security issues and how to overcome them utilizing Blockchain.
+His additional research directives extend to lightweight security protocols, formal verification, security, service quality optimization, 5G and MEC integration technologies (SDN, NFV, Blockchain), privacy preservation techniques, and IoT security.
+In addition to the research work, he serves as a reviewer for IEEE IoT journal, IEEE Access, IEEE Communication Magazine, IEEE IoT Magazine, SN Computer Science, and various IEEE-hosted conferences and workshops under the IEEE Communication Society (also a member of IEEE ComSoc).

 Publications